FAR EAST FLANEUR - DETAILS OF THE JOURNEY

 The Tav can provide a courtesy lift home to 3909 residents – or you should plan to car pool yourself if needed.

-FULL-ON FLANEURS (FEF)
+FULL-ON FAR EAST FLANEURS (FOFEFs)

 All should carry a small back pack / water bottle

-SPEND ON US
+SPEND WITH US

 > Purchase your FEF badge $5

-> Buy your locally artist-screenprinted, op-shop sourced FEF t-shirt $20 (artists: Cheri O’Donnell, Amy Allender, Angharad Neal Williams)
+> Buy your locally artist-screenprinted, op-shop-sourced FEF t-shirt $20 (artists: Cheri O’Donnell, Amy Allender, Angharad Neal Williams)

 > Stay with us @ camp or cabin @ Lake Tyers Caravan Park